-- My wife and I are filing as married filing separately.
+- My spouse and I are filing as married filing separately.
 We both contributed to the support of our son.
 Can we both claim a dependency exemption for him on our separate returns?

 - Are child support payments deductible by the payer or can the payer claim an exemption for the child?

-- If I claim my daughter as a dependent because she is a full-time college student, can she claim herself as a dependent when she files her return?
+- If I claim my daughter as a dependent because she is a full-time college student, can she claim her own personal exemption when she files her return?

 - Can a court order determine who may claim a dependency exemption for a child?
-Does the court order supersede the IRS requirements?
+Does the court order supersede the requirements under Federal tax law?